 • Were you around others who may have a similar rash?

-Additional testing may include taking a skin sample or biopsy of the affected area, or allergy testing to determine if your skin reacts to certain irritants.
+After that, they may order additional testing like a biopsy of the affected area or allergy testing to determine if your skin reacts to certain irritants.

-Ask your healthcare provider if your skin condition may be contagious and what steps you can take to prevent its spread.
-This can ensure that you don’t pass on the skin redness to someone else.
+Ask your doctor if your skin condition may be contagious and what steps you can take to prevent its spread.
+This can ensure that you do not pass on the skin redness to someone else.

 Treatments for skin redness depend on what’s causing it.
 Examples can include avoiding the irritant or allergen that caused your skin redness in the first place.